Some homeowners have difficulty getting insurance through no fault of their own. Here's what you can do to get the coverage you need.

 There are several factors that can make you unable to get home insurance.
 These include your personal history, your home, and the area you live in.
 Just because one company won't cover you doesn't mean you can't find an insurer.

 Fortunately, several home insurance companies offer high-risk policies.
-Homeowners can also qualify for FAIR (Fair Access to Insurance Requirements) if they live in areas prone to disasters or crime.
+Homeowners can also qualify for FAIR (Fair Access to Insurance Requirements) if they live in disaster or crime prone areas.